Contact the ETCS Team to find out more about the certification process and with any questions.

 Free ETCS training is required for these candidates before re-testing.
 This training must occur in one of the two subsequent semesters following the Level D assessment.

-These training options are only available for current OU graduate students, visiting scholars, post docs, and adjunct faculty.
+These FREE training options are only available for current OU graduate students, visiting scholars, post docs, and adjunct faculty.
 Enrollment preference is given for teaching assistants and instructors.

 This free, non-credit training course specifically develops participants' English communicative competence for academic situations in U.S. universities through instruction and practice in the following areas: